TheDucky-2/DataLab/docs/Missingness/Missingness_Handling/Step 6 - Understanding the Data.md

 - How often values appear

+We will be working with **Diagnosis** and **Visualization** modules from DataLab to help us answer these questions.

-We will be exploring and understanding these ideas using:
+We will be learning and understanding these ideas using:

 - Beginner-Friendly language